harry-s-grewal/Pomodoro-Timer/README.md

   The user can skip any given timer using the hotkey CTRL C After each long break, the user is prompted to choose whether they will continue working or quit
     Upon quitting, the user is able to see a brief report of the work they have completed.

+ ### How to use on a desktop:
+  Make sure you have Python installed.
+Download the entire Main folder, and run Timer.py